EisigesEis/SendRecurring/README.md

 ### Configuration
 - You can customize the seperation and finish characters `<` in line 2 and `#` 3.
-- At your own risk: You can increase the max iteration limit in line 6.
+- At your own risk: You can increase the `Max_Iterations` limit in line 6.